Miguel Vargas Player Props: Dodgers vs. Padres

 Miguel Vargas At The Plate

-- Vargas is hitting .237 with eight doubles, a triple, two home runs and 18 walks.
+- Vargas is hitting .240 with eight doubles, two triples, two home runs and 18 walks.

-- Vargas has picked up a hit in 53.3% of his 30 games this year, with at least two hits in 13.3% of them.
+- Vargas has picked up a hit in 17 of 31 games this season, with multiple hits four times.

-- Vargas has driven in a run in nine games this year (30.0%), including five games with more than one RBI (16.7%).
-He has also driven in three or more of his team's runs in one contest.
+- In 29.0% of his games this season, Vargas has driven in at least one run.
+In five of those games (16.1%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.